pyvisa/pyvisa-py/docs/source/faq.rst

     **VXI-11:** VXI-11 supports a third way of locking, which is to request a lock per operation (read/write/clear/...).
-That is not supported by VISA VPP-4.3, neither by pyvisa, no matter the VISA implementation.
+That is not supported by VISA VPP-4.3, therefore neither by pyvisa, no matter the chosen backend.

 .. _PySerial: https://pythonhosted.org/pyserial/